-Increased accessibility of ICT for persons with disabilities promoted
+Increased accessibility of ICT for persons with disabilities promoted made available to the blind and persons with visual impairments.

 The regional initiative on "E-accessibility in Central and Eastern Europe (Internet and digital television) for blind people and people with visual impairment problems" entailed action stemming from a consultative process with all European communication administrations.